aarongurley/node-ant/README.md

 Documentation
 -------------
 Currently there is very little documentation.
-What isDocumentation will be created as the project is expanded upon.
+Documentation will be created as the project is expanded upon.

 License
 -------
 Released under the MIT/X11 license.
-See LICENSE for details.
+See [LICENSE](./LICENSE.md) for details.

 Credits